-8.4.21 Ecosystem Restoration
+8.4.20 Ecosystem Restoration

-The ecosystem restoration strategy identified in the CWP Update 2009 incorporates a broad range of strategies directed toward conserving, protecting, enhancing, and creating habitat, ecosystems, and wetlands.
-Ecosystem restoration, environmental and habitat protection and improvement, and wetlands enhancement and creation projects and programs have been implemented by government and non-government organizations within the Region.
-Ongoing efforts within the Region include multiple species conservation programs, land conservation, invasive species control, land contouring, rehabilitation and re-vegetation, addressing flow hydraulics and preserving natural flow hydrology, and wetlands preservation, conservation and creation.
+The ecosystem restoration strategy identified in the CWP Update 2013 incorporates a broad of strategies directed toward range conserving, protecting, enhancing. and creating habitat, ecosystems, and wetlands.
+Ecosystem restoration, environmental and habitat protection and improvement, and wetlands enhancement and creation projects and programs have been implemented by non-government government and organizations within the Region.
+Ongoing efforts within the Region include multiple programs, species conservation land conservation, invasive species control, land contouring, rehabilitation and re-vegetation, addressing flow hydraulics and preserving natural flow hydrology, and wetlands preservation, conservation and creation.
 The California Department of Fish and Wildlife and the United States Fish and Wildlife Service are active in several of the Region's restoration programs.
 As detailed in Chapter 3, Region Description, three multiple species conservation and preservation plans are being implemented within the Region.
-In government ecosystem addition to restoration efforts, private foundations and conservancies have been established within the Region to preserve lands, restore ecosystems, and to provide environmental management of conserved lands.
+In addition to government ecosystem restoration efforts, private foundations and conservancies have been established within the Region to preserve lands, restore ecosystems, and to provide environmental management of conserved lands.

 Habitat restoration can reduce creek pollution, flooding, and soil erosion.
 Photo credit: Charles Davis, Jacob Center for Neighborhood Innovation